nasa-gibs/onearth/src/test/README.md

 * `-d, --debug` -- This will output verbose messages on the test operations to the output file.
 * `-s, --start_server` -- This will load the test Apache configuration for manual testing purposes (normally the script deletes it when the tests are over.)

+####test_mod_oems.py
+* `-d, --debug` -- This will output verbose messages on the test operations to the output file.
+* `-s, --start_server` -- This will load the test Apache configuration for manual testing purposes (normally the script deletes it when the tests are over.)

 ####test_layer_config.py
 * `-d, --debug` -- This will display verbose messages about the files the script is creating and text it's searching for in the config tool output files.

 ####test_mrfgen.py
+* `-d, --debug` -- This will display verbose messages about the files the script is creating and text it's searching for in the config tool output files.

+####test_legends.py
 * `-d, --debug` -- This will display verbose messages about the files the script is creating and text it's searching for in the config tool output files.

 --------
 ##List of test_layer_config tests: